 - Product maturity.
 If your product is in the early stages, you might want to take advantage of a direct relationship with your customers, so you can quickly and efficiently assess what’s working, what’s not, and what to change.

 - Sales process maturity.
-Before you can teach other people how to sell your product, you need to understand how to sell it yourself.
-You first need to define the stages of the sales process, the buying triggers, who gets involved, how long the average deal takes to close
+Before you can teach other people how to sell your product lines, you need to understand how to sell it yourself.
+You first need to define the stages of the sales process, the buying triggers, who gets involved, how long the average deal takes to close.

 - Geography.
 If your offices aren’t spread out, it might make sense to use a channel sales model.
 That makes creating multiple sales teams unnecessary.
 Of course, you can also use an inside sales model where appropriate.